 Q: What class should I go to?

-A: We recommend brand-new students (those who have never tried aerial silks before) check out Intro to Silks on Mondays.
-This is a smaller class that covers foundation skills only.
+A: We recommend brand-new students (those who have never tried aerial silks before) check out Intro to Silks on Mondays but brand-new students are also welcome to any of our Beginning Silks Classes.
+Intro to Siks is a smaller class (6 students) that covers foundation skills only.
 Students graduate up to our beginning class.
-All new students can also come to a beginning class, which also offers Intro to Silks, and our 18 and up students can come to our adult classes.
+Our 18 and up students can come to our adult classes, regardless of skill level.
 Our level 1 and level 2 classes are invite/audition only.

 Q: How safe is this?